Teach With TFA

 We partner with every other team in the organization to create world-class technology solutions that allow us to work more effectively and efficiently toward our mission.
 To do so, we work with some of the biggest names in technology and leverage the latest software, equipment, and expertise.
 Our team works hard, but we also have a lot of fun.
 We have a teamwide Fun Committee that plans scavenger hunts, trivia nights, and themed potlucks where we get together to eat and enjoy each other’s company.

 A small but mighty team, we make sure our organization’s overall strategy and operations are helping us effectively pursue and accomplish our goals.
 And, we’re not behind the curtains like so many head offices out there.
-Our Co-CEOs Elisa Villanueva Beard and Matt Kramer host staff chats to explore issues related to our work, meet regularly with teams throughout the organization to hear feedback, and are active on social media to stay connected to the broader education landscape.
-From speeches to Tweets and everything in between, Matt and Elisa use their voices and unique perspectives to advance the conversation on educational equity while ensuring we all stay focused on our work with students, families, and communities.
+Our CEO Elisa Villanueva Beard hosts staff chats to explore issues related to our work, meets regularly with teams throughout the organization to hear feedback, and is active on social media to stay connected to the broader education landscape.
+From speeches to Tweets and everything in between, Elisa use her voice and unique perspective to advance the conversation on educational equity while ensuring we all stay focused on our work with students, families, and communities.